Medical aids do not include:

 You are entitled to reimbursement of the costs of purchasing or renting a bed-wetting alarm.
 The condition is that you have a prescription from a doctor.
 You must enclose a copy of the prescription when submitting the invoice.

 You are entitled to reimbursement of the remaining costs of a wig over and above the maximum statutory reimbursement under the public health insurance.
-The condition is that you bought the wig from a care provider contracted to us.

 Is the medical aid available on time from a contracted supplier, but you have still decided to use a non-contracted supplier?
 A maximum reimbursement will apply in this situation.
-The non-contracted supplier will be required to meet the conditions set out in our Medical Aids Regulations (pdf).
+The non-contracted supplier will be required to meet the conditions set out in our Medical Aids Regulations (PDF).

 In this situation, a medical aid or dressing that we would normally sell to you is reimbursed up to a maximum of 75% of the costs we would incur if you had received the care from a contracted care provider.
 In this situation, we also reimburse a maximum of 75% of any repair costs in connection with the medical aid.